-A VoIP service provider is a company that providers a service that lets you make phone calls over the internet.
+A VoIP service provider is a company that provides a service that lets you make phone calls over the internet.
 Another term for "VoIP service provider" is "Internet telephony service provider".

-To use Bria or X-Lite, you need a VoIP service provider.
+To use Bria, you need a VoIP service provider.
 It is not enough to have an Internet service provider (ISP), which is a provider that gives you access to the Internet.

-To find a VoIP service provider, try searching for "voip service provider" in your web brower.
+To find a VoIP service provider, try searching for "voip service provider" in your web browser.

 Once you have signed up with a service provider, you will be given account credentials consisting of :